manicmike66/mikeandthemechanicals/husqvarna-rebuild.markdown

 <h3>This takes a lot of work</h3>
 <p class="has-large-font">
 The fact that I love repairing Husqvarnas means I will repair them.
 As mentioned, technicians avoid these due to the work involved.
 In the past I haven't performed a full restoration of a seized and broken 2000 from &ldquo;unused for decades&rdquo; condition for someone else.
 This changed when a lady came into the shop one Thursday afternoon (20/7/23) with a 6460 that hadn't been used for a very long time.
 It was completely seized, the reverse was stuck, the camstack was broken, the buttonhole function seized, the motor brushes worn out but it looked in excellent condition otherwise.
 I started prior to 6am on a Friday morning (probably at 5:50) and finished the test sew at 2:05pm, having taken a total of about 15 minutes for breaks (customers picking up and dropping machines off).
 That's *eight hours of work* by someone who has a lot of experience with these, and there wasn't anything unusually troublesome about it.
 <br/>So the lesson is that even for an experienced repairer, it takes a very long time to fix one of these.
 All of these problems are caused by Husqvarna's use of sintered bearings.
 Several years of being idle causes the leaking lubricant to settle on the bearings and completely dry out, effectively gluing the bearings.
 The good news is that by now none of the built-in lube is left, so it will never happen again (unless you &lsquo;lubricate&rsquo; with something like WD-40 or 3-in-1 oil, which also dry out and leave a sticky residue).
+I repeat: <b>do not use WD-40 or 3-in-1 on any sewing machine</b>.
+If you have (or someone else has), it must be washed off and lubricated with sewing machine oil.
+Some sewing machine mechanics I know regularly use WD-40, and the machines are always gummed up when left idle for a few months.
 </p>
 <h3>The stitch width mechanism</h3>
 <p class="has-large-font">